LyricLy/cg-site/info.md

 # What is code guessing?
 __Players write code to confuse each other, then try to guess which person wrote which bit of code.__

-[This link](https://cg.esolangs.gay) should take you to the latest round.
-Rounds take a couple weeks and are open to members of the [Esolangs Discord Server](https://discord.gg/3UXSK5p).
-You can learn about esoteric programming languages [here](https://esolangs.org).
+[This link](/) should take you to the latest round.
+Rounds take a couple weeks and are open to members of the [official Discord server](https://discord.gg/gUNZvN3k7p).

 ## Phases
 Each round has a writing phase, a guessing phase, and, eventually, a winner!

 ### Writing Phase
-A problem gets written up on the [website](https://cg.esolangs.gay), and announced in the `#event-discussion` channel on Discord.
+A problem gets written up on the [website](/), and announced in the `#event-discussion` channel on Discord.
 Usually it's something simple like "sort a list".
 The programming languages you're allowed to use will be specified, along with an outline of the interface your program has to follow.

 __If you feel like participating, write a program that solves the problem.__
 Submit it to the site by signing in and uploading the file.